ava-labs/avalanche-network-runner/README.md

 ### Install by release download

-Does not requires go lang to be installed on the system.
+Does not requires golang to be installed on the system.

 Download the desired distribution from https://github.com/ava-labs/avalanche-network-runner/releases